Michael P. Price

 Michael P. Price (born August 5, 1938) is the longest serving artistic director of a professional theatre in the United States.
 As the Executive Director of Goodspeed Musicals from 1968 to 2014, he produced more than 235 musicals, including 75 world premiers and transferred 19 productions to Broadway, including the world premieres of Shenandoah, Man of La Mancha and Annie.
 His productions have won 13 Tony Awards and 33 nominations.
 He has also accepted two special Tony Awards on Goodspeed's behalf.
 In 2019, he was inducted into the Theater Hall of Fame.
+In 2025, he received a Tony Honor for Excellence in Theatre, awarded to those who have demonstrated extraordinary achievement in theatre, but are not eligible to compete in any of the established Tony Award categories.

 Early life

-Price was born on August 5, 1938 in Chicago, Illinois.
+Price was born on August 5, 1938, in Chicago, Illinois.
 He is the son of William and Sylvia Price, both of whom were Jewish.
 He was raised in a Jewish home in Chicago.
 He continues to strongly identify as a Jew and is active with a wide range of Jewish organizations.
 Price's first introduction to the theatre came from visiting family members who worked as actors.
 As a child, he acted in television commercials, including live commercials.
 He also learned from his uncle, a theatre manager in Chicago.